Query Rewriting via LLMs: Database-Sensitive Prompts

 \section{Database-Sensitive Prompts}

 As discussed above, basic prompting needs to be improved on two fronts: (1) Ensuring productive rewrites where feasible; and (2) Maximizing the impact of these productive rewrites.
+Our discussions with industry experts revealed that query inefficiencies are most commonly attributed to redundant operations within the queries themselves.
+In fact, contemporary (non-LLM) optimizers often try to reduce redundancies during the initial logical optimization phase, prior to physical plan enumeration (e.g., redundant join elimination~\cite{Ahmed2006}).
+Furthermore, our analysis of execution plans for slow queries revealed that the optimizer often fails to substitute filter-related operators, even when beneficial to do so.

-To address these issues, we incorporate database domain knowledge.
+To address these issues, we incorporate database domain knowledge into the prompts.
 Specifically, we design a \textit{one shot}-based prompting template, augmented with a set of database-aware rewrite rules.
-The rules are based on common practices followed by DBAs that are widely applicable, and augmented with precise instructions and useful examples to help guide the LLM in the rewriting process.

-As a proof of concept, we explore two categories of rewrites here: (a) Rules that eliminate redundancy in the input queries; and (b) predicate selectivity-based rules that implicitly guide, via query space reformulations, the query optimizer towards efficient query execution plans.
+As a proof of concept, we explore two categories of rewrites here: (a) Rules that eliminate redundancy in the input queries; and (b) Predicate selectivity-based rules that implicitly guide, via query space reformulations, the query optimizer towards efficient query execution plans.
 Of course, this basic set of rules can be expanded further, but as shown by our experiments, even this minimal set is capable of delivering substantive improvements over a broad set of database environments.

+The templates used for these prompts (Figure~\ref{fig:rule-prompts}) apply only a \emph{single} rule.
+This was a conscious design choice because LLMs can be overwhelmed by excessive information given in monolithic form~\cite{2024CHESSpaper}.
+A related question is whether, while retaining the one-rule-per-prompt design, the rules could be \emph{progressively} applied, thereby benefiting queries with multiple types of redundancies.
+However, the combinatorially large number of rule permutation sequences makes the selection process appear infeasibly expensive.
+Therefore, we apply each rule using a separate prompt, finally returning the rewrite providing the best improvement.
+Despite this restrictive policy, highly performant rewrites are obtained in our evaluation (Section~\ref{sec:exp}).